mcmorre/mcmorre.github.io/index.md

 Through groundbreaking techniques, experimentalists can now record thousands of neurons' activity simultaneously.
 Upon analysis of  correlated clusters of neurons, [Meshulam et al.](https://link.aps.org/doi/10.1103/PhysRevLett.123.178103) found that firing statistics scale as power laws of neural cluster size, a signature of criticality.
 Using our Dynamic Latent Variable Model, we explain that these power laws emerge in any sufficiently large system driven by time-varying processes [here](https://link.aps.org/doi/10.1103/PhysRevLett.126.118302).
 We match experimental power laws within error bars!

-[Here](https://elifesciences.org/articles/89337), we show that the Dynamic Latent Variable Model can explain the avalanche, or crackling noise scaling observed in the acivity of large neural populations
+[Here](https://elifesciences.org/articles/89337), we show that the Dynamic Latent Variable Model can explain the avalanche, or crackling noise scaling, observed in the acivity of large neural populations.
+We also show that crackling noise scaling is not associated with optimal information transmission.
+This finding contradicts the ``critical brain hypothesis'': the theory that the brain is poised at statistical mechanical criticality.

+In summary, we've found that statistical signatures associated with criticality emerge in the brain, but not for any deep reason.